Spotted Lanternfly

 Spotted lanternflies get their name from the distinguishable black spots on their front wings as adults.
 Adult SLF have spotted forewings that cover brightly-colored hind wings.
 Spotted lanternfly nymphs are usually 1/8 to 1/2 inch in size with white-spotted, black bodies changing to bright red coloration in older nymphs.
 Adults are larger than nymphs, around 1 inch in length and an inch and a half wide when wings are spread.
 The adults are typically easier to find because of their size, coloration, and increased mobility.

-Prevention: How to Get Rid of Spotted Lanternflies
+Habits of Spotted Lanternflies

 Homeowners are encouraged to help stop the spread of spotted lanternflies by checking cars and any outdoor equipment, like grills, firewood and lawnmowers, when traveling in and out of the quarantined zones.
 If you find an infestation on your property, there are a number of spotted lanternfly control methods to manage the invasion, including: